ivica-k/ivica-k.github.io/workshop/content/80-emailing-donors/80-filtering-stream-data/_index.md

 ![](/images/stream_trigger.png)

-But because Chalice does not (yet) support filters for event sources we gotta do it ourselves.
+But because Chalice does not (yet) support filters for event sources we have to do it ourselves.
 No biggie.
 The filter itself looks like this:

 ```json